Gurobi/gurobipy-pandas/README.md

 ## License

-`gurobipy-pandas` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.
+`gurobipy-pandas` is distributed under the terms of the [Apache License 2.0](https://spdx.org/licenses/Apache-2.0.html).